Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Key Security Criteria in Cross-domain Multi-agent LLM Systems

-\revise{As a simple attack scenario, suppose an external contractor asks another organization's payroll LLM, \textit{``Return the maximum salary in the AI research department''} and asks the organization's HR management LLM, \textit{``Return the name of the personnel who gets paid most in the AI research department''}.
-Combining the two pieces of information returned from different agents, the contractor can derive the exact of salary of a specific personnel.
-Similarly, an external entity may issue \textit{job\textsubscript{1}} to LLM\textsubscript{A} and \textit{job\textsubscript{2}} to LLM\textsubscript{B}, where the organization regards \textit{job\textsubscript{1$+$2}} as a forbidden request.
-Such multi-agent contextual-based attack can be developed even to multi-domain contextual-based attacks, whose countermeasure remains largely unexplored.
-Unless provenance and context-sharing mechanisms span the boundaries of agents and organizations, enterprises risk silent policy violations that neither side can reconstruct after the fact, leaving confidential data exposed without an obvious culprit.}
+\para{Attack Example:} An external contractor could ask one company's payroll LLM, \textit{``Return the maximum salary in the AI research department''}, then ask the HR LLM, \textit{``Who is the highest-paid person in the AI research department?''} By combining these answers, the contractor learns that person's exact salary.
+Without cross-boundary context sharing, enterprises risk silent policy violations that neither side can reconstruct, leaving confidential data exposed without a clear culprit, and countermeasures remain largely unexplored.